monsrud/kickstart/README.md

+=Kickstart

+These are some example kickstart files for RHEL/Centos and Ubuntu.

 To create a repo for RHEL/Centos, just copy the install DVD to and put it in rhel_repo or centos_repo in the document root of your web server.
 Edit the url in the kickstart file to point to the dirctory you've created.